Welcome to my HomePod Repair project! Here you will find a list of common issues, how to repair, or see repair estimates and mail yours in!

-HomePods with flashing / blinking volume buttons, boot loops, or other software issues cannot be repaired without you providing another working logic board for swapping.
+HomePods with flashing / blinking volume buttons, boot loops, or other software issues cannot be repaired without you providing another working logic board for swapping!
+I do offer repairs / replacements but it will cost you due to the irreparability of this issue and rarity of working logic boards!
 I am offering a free HomePod to whoever can find a repair for this!
 See the blinking buttons common issues section for more info.

 Mesh cleaning and customization

 Every mail-in repair gets a little detailing and cleaning to the best of our abilities using 99% isopropyl alcohol and very tiny tweezers.

 Want to color your mesh?
 See the Mesh section for more info.

 Fast and Affordable Service that You Can Watch

 Forget about paying hundreds of dollars and waiting for weeks to end up with a "refurbished" HomePod with the same potential faults.
 Our repairs are livestreamed on YouTube within 1-3 days of arrival, then shipped out the next business day!